Dialectical Behavior Therapy

 You may not be symptom-free following your one year follow-up, and that’s normal.
 Emotional regulation is a unique and very personalized process.

-Inherently, learning emotional regulation skills through DBT is a subjective experience, and the time it takes to complete therapy will vary from person to person.
+Inherently, learning emotional regulation skills through DBT therapy is a subjective experience, and the time it takes to complete therapy will vary from person to person.

 Consider Dialectical Behavior Therapy